-Coming soon, on September 21, 2024, The Highland Institute is launching an exhibition and event series entitled Look Up!
+The Highland Institute ran an exhibition and event series entitled Look Up! from September 21, 2024 till November 12, 2024.

 When we launched Look Up!, we were inspired by the work carried out in Australia and North America on cultural astrology.
 Much of this work has emphasised the shared nature of stargazing across cultures.
 How could we apply these findings to Northeast India?